 When?
 What?
-Before school - Tables set for morning task e.g. spelling, reading journey, FINS group - Resources printed and prepared for the day - 8:30am TA briefing of the day - EYFS areas set up - indoor and outdoor 8:50-9:00am - Milk on arrival - Registers is completed - Each child is greeted by name and with eye contact on the way into class at the start of the day - Holding task is ready and on tables for pupils to access independently (eg handwriting) 9:00am - Visual timetable completed and run through with the class - Remind pupils about pay day, STAR sitting Lunchtime - Resources ready for afternoon sessions - Tables set for lesson/s after lunch - if fluency ensure lesson after this is set and ready to go - 12:55pm - CT meets line outside and brings back to line up outside class to give instructions 1:00pm - Each child is greeted by name and with eye contact on the way into class after lunchtime - Register is completed Holding task is ready and on tables for pupils to access independently - Remind pupils about pay day, STAR sitting Where a pupil disrupts the lesson - Gentle reminder about expectations distopis me lesson - A warning is given - Time outside of the class is used only with a timer and self-regulation activity - 5mins (eg colouring/play-doh) Consequence given - eg: a missed break or part of lunchtime where work missed is caught up on/a letter of apology/ reflection etc.
+Before school - Tables set for morning task e.g., spelling, handwriting, whole class read - Resources printed and prepared for the day - 8:30am TA briefing of the day - EYFS areas set up - indoor and outdoor 8:50-9:00am - Milk on arrival - Register is completed Each child is greeted with eye contact on the way into class at the start of the day Holding task is ready and on tables for pupils to access independently 9:00am - Visual timetable completed and run through with the class - Remind pupils about STAR sitting and expectations Lunchtime - Resources ready for afternoon sessions Tables set for lesson/s after lunch - if fluency ensure lesson after this is set and ready to go 1pm - Class Teachers return to the playground for the last 10 minutes of lunch - Whistle for the end of lunch is blown at 1:10pm 1:10pm Each child is greeted with eye contact on the way into class after lunchtime - Register is completed - Remind pupils about STAR sitting and expectations Where a pupil - Gentle reminder about expectations disrupts the lesson - A warning is given - Time outside of the class is used only with a timer and self-regulation activity - 5mins (e.g. colouring/play-doh)

+Consequence given - e.g. a missed break or part of lunchtime where work missed is caught up on/a letter of apology/ reflection etc.